bowheart/sheath-core/README.md

 - We *declared* a module named 'dagger'.
 - Sheath called our function.
 This *defined* our module.
 - We exposed the string 'a dagger' as our module's *visage*.
-The visage is the public face of our module &ndash; it's what will get injected into dependents
+The visage is the public face of our module &ndash; it's what will get injected into dependents.

 Alright.
 Cool, I guess.
 Now what was the point of that?